clairemation/clairemation.github.io/projects/tpv2/README.md

 # Sprite Engine Demo

-Very much a WIP, very messy, there is surely editing detritus all over the place.
-Not supported on Microsoft IE.
+Very much a WIP.
+Not supported on Microsoft IE or iPhone.
+Works on the latest iPad Pro, not sure about older models.

+---

+To run, needs to be served over HTTP; COR issues in the canvas will not allow it to run via the file:// protocol.

+Use your favorite server, or in the Terminal, navigate to the root (tpv2) directory and type 'python -m SimpleHTTPServer'.
+Then in your browser go to localhost at the port # indicated (probably http://localhost:8000).
+Click spritedemo.html or the lighting test in the test folder.
+Go to Terminal and Control-C when done.

-Works out of the box, or see it [live here] (https://clairemation.github.io/projects/tpv2/spritedemo.html).
+Or just see it [live here] (https://clairemation.github.io/projects/tpv2/spritedemo.html).

+---

 Graphics (temp) by me.
 Uses no third-party frameworks, engines, or libraries.
-I may eventually use some libs like bezier.js to help with the math, though, since this is a learning exercise for me, I want to do as much as I can by myself.

 ## Features:

 - Sprite animation
+- Dynamic cel-shaded lighting
 - Parallax scrolling
 - Smooth, 8-directional movement
 - Natural physics including inertia and collision